 - Elective: Sociology

-The DESK Standards define the essential skills and knowledge for each of the social studies courses.
+The DESK Standards identify the essential skills and knowledge for each of the social studies courses.
 They are the focus of instruction and learning in Davis School District history and social science classrooms.

-Priority Standards identify the essential skills for each course.
+Priority Standards clearly define the essential skills for each course.
 These skills are taught and practiced through the study of the course content identified in the Utah State Board of Education Social Studies Standards.

-Civic Preparedness Standards describe skills, habits, and qualities of character that should be developed through the incorporation of current issues and current evens in history and social science classrooms.
-They are the same for all courses.
-(Printer-friendly Civic Preparedness Standards)
+A primary goal of all social studies courses is to encourage civic engagement.
+The Civic Preparedness Statement describes the skills, habits, and qualities of character that should be developed through the incorporation of current issues and current evens in all social studies courses.